p4gefau1t/trojan-go/README.md

 - TCP performance-related options, like TCP fast open, port reusing, etc.

 Note that the name of the TLS 1.2 cipher suite is slightly different in golang, and some of them has been deprecated and disabled.
 Using the original configuration file directly will cause a warning, but it will not affect the running.
-See wiki for more information.

 The format of the configuration file is compatible, see [here](https://trojan-gfw.github.io/trojan/config).